Uncertainty principles for the windowed Opdam--Cherednik transform: Acknowledgments

 \section{Acknowledgments}

 The first author gratefully acknowledges the support provided by IIT Guwahati, Government of India.
 The second author is deeply indebted to Prof. Nir Lev for several fruitful discussions and generous comments.
+The authors wish to thank the anonymous referees for their helpful comments and suggestions that helped to improve the quality of the paper.